K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 In a more distant future I may make this work over USB and BLE (Bluetooth Low Energy) for an IC-705 with transverter support.
 This already exists in my other projects but this project will have a PCB designed for it, making it a bit more convenient for some.

 This codes started out with the esp-idf peripherals example for cdc-acm usb host lib.
-I added in bits for GPIO with itnerrupts from other samples and chunclks of my other IC-705/IC-905 band decoder projects.
+I added in bits for GPIO with interrupts from other samples and chunks of my other IC-705/IC-905 band decoder projects.
 This project differs from my others in that is it intended to be a small box with PCB and narrowly focused on being a basic 6 band decoder.
 The others go further with graphics screen, transverter support and flexible IO choices.

 ## How to use example

 Connect the USB-UART (labeled com port on some boards) to your PC.
 Connect the USB-OTG port to the IC-905.
-Upload precompled firmware per insttructions on the Wiki page (under  construction).
-If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repository lcoally and upload.
+Upload precompiled firmware per instructions on the Wiki page (under  construction).
+If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repository locally and upload.
 You can use any serial monitor (putty, Arduino, esp-idf) to monitor the debug info on the com port.

 You can also take 2 boards and connect their USB-OTG ports together using a Type C to Type C USB cable.
 On one, designated the 'Device", run the tusb-serial-device example.
-The otehr run this code.
-Ths code is configured to look for 2 possible USB VID and PID (vendor and Product IDs) so wil lconnect with either a radio or a device.
-The VID and PID I used is for the us
+On the other run this code.
+This code is configured to look for 2 possible USB VID and PID (vendor and Product IDs) so will connect with either a radio or the ESP32-S3 DevKit 1 device.
+When things are working you will see the debug with the correct frequency and you can put a voltmeter on the board IO pins and see 0V and 3.3V per the pin assignments.

 ### Hardware Required